 Its always good to organize one’s stuff so that when you search for it you get it immediately without wasting time in the search process.
 Being an obsessively organized person I like to keep my collection of books very well organized.
 There are lots of ways one can experiment with the organization of books in shelves.

-The most reliable and obvious method is sorting and organizing the books in alphabetical order.
+The most reliable and obvious method is sorting and organising the books in alphabetical order.
 Most libraries do it by arranging them by the author’s last name.

 You can always use your own way to arrange and alphabetize by title.
 This comes in handy when you can’t remember the author name.
 To make it more convenient you shouldn’t count “the” and “A”. 😛

-This is a nice way to give your home decor a colorful touch.
-You can arrange them in colorful blocks for easy identification.
-This way of arranging books is best for those who easily identify their books by their spine colors.
+This is a nice way to give your home decor a colourful touch.
+You can arrange them in colourful blocks for easy identification.
+This way of arranging books is best for those who easily identify their books by their spine colours.

-You can have the books make a giant rainbow on your bookshelves or have colors matching your home decor.
-Black and white color would make a bold statement.
+You can have the books make a giant rainbow on your bookshelves or have colours matching your home decor.
+Black and white colour would make a bold statement.